Miami Players to Watch Against Drake - First Round

 Top Miami Players to Watch vs. Drake - First Round

-Norchad Omier and Tucker DeVries are two players to watch on Friday at 7:25 PM ET, when the Miami Hurricanes (25-7) square off against the Drake Bulldogs (27-7) in the first round of the NCAA tournament at MVP Arena.
+Norchad Omier and Tucker DeVries are two players to watch on Friday at 7:25 PM ET, when the Miami Hurricanes (25-7) match up with the Drake Bulldogs (27-7) in the first round of the NCAA tournament at MVP Arena.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!